-Trump set to hold campaign-style rally in Phoenix
+Trump set to hold campaign rally in Phoenix

 So he is heading west Tuesday to revel in the cheers of thousands of those core supporters.

-Less than 24 hours after delivering a primetime speech outlining his Afghanistan strategy, Trump will hold a campaign-style rally in Phoenix.
+Less than 24 hours after delivering a primetime speech outlining his Afghanistan strategy, Trump will hold a campaign rally in Phoenix.

 In anticipation of Trump's trip, the political world was buzzing about not just whether the President would set off controversy in Phoenix -- but which specific hot-button clash he could wade into.